What does "Trinity" mean?

-When Christians claim that “God is one and exists in three personal qualities (hypostasis),” they are not talking about three distinct beings, but rather are saying that “Allah is the one and only God, who exists in three essential and personal attributes since eternity.”
-(Essential attributes: Ar. adh-as-sifat dhatiyya)
+When Christians claim that “God is one and exists in three personal qualities (hypostasis),” they are not talking about three distinct beings, but rather are saying that “Allah is the one and only God, who exists in three essential and personal attributes since eternity” (essential attributes: Arabic adh-as-sifat dhatiyya)

-Namely, these are His being (Ar. wujud), His word (Ar. kalam) and His power (Ar. qudra); or Father, Son and Holy Spirit.
+Namely, these are His being (Arabic wujud), His word (Arabic kalam) and His power (Arabic qudra), or: Father, Son, and Holy Spirit.
 These nouns do not express bodily states.
 This is comparable to when we say something like “he is the father of the idea.”
 Thus, God is the spiritual father of his word, not the biological father.

 As we may see in Genesis 1:1-3.